 The resident fish population index surveys are intended to provide information on the interannual variation in the relative abundance, distribution and size-at-age for target species (i.e., bull trout, rainbow trout and gwenis) in the study area.
-In addition to the focus on Seton Lake, sampling in Year 4 (2016) was also extended to include all of Anderson Lake, following the successful pilot sampling in Year 3 (2015).
-The index survey data were collected in both the nearshore and offshore zones (i.e., within 100 m and greater than 100 m horizontal distance from shore, respectively) of each lake by a standardized gill netting method, which covered a range of depths from 0 to 58 m from the lake surface.
+In addition to the focus on Seton Lake, sampling included all of Anderson Lake, as was done in Year 4 (2016).
+The index survey data were collected in both the nearshore and offshore zones (i.e., within 100 m and greater than 100 m horizontal distance from shore, respectively) of each lake by a standardized gill netting method, which covered a range of depths from 0 to 69 m from the lake surface.